linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

-Maintain manifests for deployed applications so 3rd party libraries are evident Segment potentially vulnerable systems via sandboxing Utilize containers to isolate applications from their platforms and other applications Use Cloud and Virual host hardening to prevent privilege escalation and breakouts
+Maintain manifests for deployed applications so 3rd party libraries are evident Segment potentially vulnerable systems via sandboxing Utilize containers to isolate applications from their platforms and other applications Use Cloud and Virtual host hardening to prevent privilege escalation and breakouts